nuxt/docs/en/faq/netlify-deployment.md

 }
 ```

-If however you want to automatically apply headers and redirects of the SPA then there is a module for that:
+If however you want to automatically apply headers and redirects of the SPA then there is a module for that, this is especially useful for when you have custom headers/redirects (in a _headers or_redirects file):

 [netlify-files-module](https://github.com/nuxt-community/netlify-files-module)